 Yahoo! is still holding on to 7.7534% of the US market share.
 Yahoo! usage is heavily focused in southern states and the Rust Belt region.

-Despite the rise of Bing and Google's continued domination, Yahoo! continues to hold over seven percent of the market share.
+Despite Bing's rise and Google's continued domination, Yahoo! continues to hold over seven percent of the market share.
 Yahoo! users are heaviest in the southern and midwest areas.

 Arkansas boasts the highest Yahoo! usage at 11.69%, closely followed by West Virgina, Oklahoma and Ohio.
 Those four states are the hubs of the two pockets where Yahoo! is most popular.